 Change data visualization type

 Social Explorer can display data as a shaded area, dot density, or bubble map.
-Shaded area or choropleth maps are used to display percentages, medians, rates, averages or other area normalized measures.
+Shaded area or choropleth maps are used to display percentages, medians, rates, averages, or other area normalized measures.
 Bubble and dot density maps are used to display raw counts, like population or housing counts.
 You may also add percentages to a bubble map (click here for instructions).

 - Select the visualization type that works best with your dataset.

 If you've selected a bubble map to visualize your data, you now have the option to automatically adjust the bubble sizes according to the data values for a clearer visual representation.
 Simply click on Auto Adjust in the map legend to do so.

 Some variables will not have all three options available because of the nature of the data.
 Shaded area maps will not be available for raw count variables.
 If the variable is a count and we cannot compute a percentage, then the shaded area option will be disabled.
 For example, Total population map will not be displayed as a shaded area map in Social Explorer.

 Head over to this guide to learn more about data visualization types.